-You and I are in for an awkward, yet enlightening conversation.
+Toda, you and I are in for an awkward, yet enlightening conversation.
+It might be difficult to make it to the end, but once you do, you will thank me.
 Identifying toxic traits in a loved one is never easy.
 But to acknowledge the problem is the first step towards solving it.
 I’m here to help you identify the 13 traits of a toxic boyfriend and 3 steps you can take to deal with it.

 Since the subject of unhealthy relationships is complex and the solutions are challenging in nature, I reached out to one of the best in the field – Dr Aman Bhonsle (PhD).
 He has weighed in with a few dynamite insights as well as witty observations from his practice as a relationship psychotherapist.

 Let’s get the red carpet rolling for these red flags, aka toxic traits in a boyfriend…